moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- Now on the Data APIs tab, by clicking on the particular API endpoint you can see who has access to the endpoint, the description of the endpoint, authorization details, response details, and the response samples.
+- On the Data APIs tab, clicking on a particular API endpoint will display information about who has access to the endpoint, the endpoint's description, authorization details, response details, and response samples.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(20)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />